Neco-Dragon/chess/client/src/main/java/Phase 5.md

 Write UNIT tests for your server facade first

-Class ServerFacade will be part of the Client
+Class ServerFacade.ServerFacade will be part of the Client

 Look at GET and PostExample.java for Serverfacade

-***Make HEAVY use of ServerFacade in Pet Shop*** And then write the tests
+***Make HEAVY use of ServerFacade.ServerFacade in Pet Shop*** And then write the tests

 //Later on, look up terminal control codes